 - using a substance for longer periods

-- taking larger doses to get the same effect
+- taking higher doses to get the same effect

 - making sure of a constant supply